julianjmoreno/EnergyAssetAgent-ADME/README.md

 > Content from SharePoint will only be available to authenticated end-users on your Company’s Tenant.

 <br>
-For the data mirrored from Azure Data Manager for Energy into Fabric Lakehouse, go to “Advanced” options
+For the data mirrored from Azure Data Manager for Energy into Fabric Lakehouse, go to “Advanced” options<br>

 ![alt text](https://github.com/julianjmoreno/EnergyAssetAgent-ADME/blob/main/assets/images/CopilotStudio_KsFabric.png)